tmshv/tmshv/README.md

 ### [Mesto.io](https://unit4.io/mesto)

-I launched Geo Informational System web service.
+I launched a Geo Informational System web service.
 This platform helps to collect opinions of citizens, analyse and visualize data.
+Also this is a general purpose GIS application.

 ### Yandex